JumaJuiceTime/CairnHack/adventures/conversions/through-ultans-door-1.md

 Woman in damask robes wearing a mask that extends into a conical hat.

-5 HP, 8 STR, 8 DEX, 14 WIL, Night Terror, dagger (d6)
+5 HP, 8 STR, 8 AGL, 14 PRS, Night Terror, dagger (d6)

 - Demure demeanour apparent despite mask
 - Potion of Slipperiness.
 Splash on a character within 10’.
-For the next hour they must make a DEX save to complete any significant action or fall taking d4 damage.
+For the next hour they must make a AGL save to complete any significant action or fall taking d4 damage.
-- Critical Damage: Night Terror, opponent must make a WIL save or be incapcitated by waking nightmares for the next turn.
+- Critical Damage: Night Terror, opponent must make a PRS save or be incapcitated by waking nightmares for the next turn.

 ### Caterpillar beasts, steeds of Maneeshaneru and Ulimamo

 Zebra striped caterpillar the size of a horse.

-6 HP, 1 Armor, 14 DEX, claws (d6+d6)
+6 HP, 1 Armor, 14 AGL, claws (d6+d6)

 ### Apprentice explorers, lackeys of Maneeshaneru and Ulimamo

 Adorned with plain masks and simple robes, bearing heavy loads.

-4 HP, 11 STR, 8 DEX, spear (d6)
+4 HP, 11 STR, 8 AGL, spear (d6)

 ## Encounter Oddities

 ### Bandolier of the Pickled Prince (Shaltromo)

-When the wearer is hit in melee, the opponent experiences a humiliating memory and takes WIL damage equal to their attack roll.
+When the wearer is hit in melee, the opponent experiences a humiliating memory and takes PRS damage equal to their attack roll.
 Usage: one battle.
 Recharge: the wielder experiences humiliation.

 ### Holy Symbol of the Pickled Prince (Shaltromo)